bkenn/fxlauncher-demo/README.md

-# Gradle Application for FXLauncher with Custom Splash Screen
+# Gradle FXLauncher Application with Custom Splash Screen

 This is an example on how to create a TornadoFX application with a custom splash screen using the Gradle build system.